adrian1906/familytreemaker/README.md

 repeated as long as they keep the same name or id.
 An example is given in the file `LouisXIVfamily.txt`.

+Important Note:
+There needs to be at least 2 blank lines between families.

+Families require 2 parents - If one parent is not known, use a placeholder

+The code is hard coded for 5 generations, that number can be changed.

+This code produces the dot syntax to use with GraphVIZ to produced the visual trees.

+I played around with this code for about a week and learned a great deal about GraphVIZ because of it.
+I've since moved on to a more powerful family tree repo: https://github.com/gramps-project/gramps

 Installation
 ------------